Renchunzi-Xie/AOMSDA/README.md

 # Paper

-Automatic Online Multi-source Domain Adaptation
+This is the official site for the paper "Automatic Online Multi-source Domain Adaptation" [a link](https://arxiv.org/abs/2109.01996).

+This paper has been accepted by Information Sciences.

 # Notes

 `AOMSDA` uses Matlab and it was the original code used for this paper.

-All the datasets have provided in this code except susy and hepass because of the limited space.
+All the datasets have provided in this code except susy and hepass because the limited space.

 # AOMSDA_Matlab